Board of Control for Cricket in India: Stadium security

 The BCCI hires police for security and crowd control in arenas during IPL, bilateral and ICC tournaments, unlike Australian or English cricket boards who hire private security agencies.
 In Maharashtra from June 2023 onwards they have to pay ₹35, ₹50, ₹60 lakhs for Test, ODI and T20 per game respectively to the Maharashtra government.
 (Note: In India state police forces comes under their state governments.)

 Donations

 In March 2020, BCCI President Sourav Ganguly announced a donation of ₹51 crore to the PM CARES Fund to combat the COVID-19 pandemic.
 In May 2021, the media reported that the BCCI would donate 2,000 10 litre Oxygen concentrators to help India fight COVID.

 In 2021, the BCCI announced, it will donate ₹10 Cr to Olympic bound Indian contingent.

-In August 2023, it paid ₹2.25 crore to the Constitution Club of India based in New Delhi, to buy gym equipments.
+In August 2023, it paid ₹2.25 crore to the Constitution Club of India based in New Delhi, to buy gym equipment.
 The club is an exclusive club for members of parliament of India.